Ronald McDonald House Charities

 Ina Sirbu, Associate Director, People and Culture at isirbu@rmhc-swo.ca by 5:00 pm, Friday, February 14, 2025, with the subject line: Application for Sous Chef.

-• Coordinator, People and Culture
+• Coordinator, People and Culture Co-ordinator

 POSITION SUMMARY

 Reporting to the Associate Director of People and Culture, the Coordinator, People and Culture is responsible for a wide range of HR tasks, including recruitment, onboarding, benefits and payroll processing, and maintaining the human resources database and files.
 The Coordinator, People and Culture manages the accurate entry and maintenance of employee records and responds to internal staff enquiries about processing employment-related transactions and payroll.
 The Coordinator, People and Culture plays an important role in building and supporting our growing team by handling various HR responsibilities.
 To ensure fair and equitable pay at RMHC-SWO, placement on the salary range will be based on your years of experience, skills and qualifications relevant to the Coordinator, People and Culture.
 Hiring salary range: $45,000 to $50,000.
 RMHC-SWO offers a 4-day workweek schedule for the employees.
+This is a full-time, 1-year contract position with the potential for renewal.

 KEY RESPONSIBILITIES